 What do you enjoy, outside of writing?

-Oil painting (very therapeutic!), volunteer work at the public library, hiking and Candy Crush (mindless but very relaxing).
+Oil or watercolor painting (very therapeutic!), volunteer work at the public library, pickleball, and a couple of mindless gaming apps.
 Oh, and did I mention I had a cutie pie husband?

 What's something about you that most people don't know?